bhontz/SAGEmentor/README.md

 **Version History**

 Summary of functionality through 2020-01-31

+..+ started to stub out the todo list functionality

 ..+ Have a working login process, but no "log out" outside of doing so from within the firebase admin